 As a Black girl, I was heavily stereotyped advocating for gun violence prevention, while white youth were showered with praise for doing the exact same thing.
 Black youth have been combating gun violence for generations.
 It’s upsetting to me that the media credits white students for doing something Black students have been doing for a long time.

 According to Everytown for Gun Safety, gun violence is the leading cause of death for Black youth.
 They are also 14 times more likely than white children to lose their lives to gun violence.
 Despite these statistics, Black youth don’t usually have school walkouts across the country and thousands of people showing up to our marches in our support.
 The March For Our Lives in Richmond drew over 5000 people, while demonstrations organized by Black youth attracted much fewer people.

 Amplifying our voices means showing up to demonstrations that challenge issues that may not directly affect you, like racism and the school-to-prison pipeline.
 Amplifying our voices also means speaking with Black youth rather than speaking for us.
 I’ve learned to speak for myself as Black girl who is light skinned, who doesn’t identify with the LGBTQ+ community, who hasn’t attended underfunded, or heavily policed schools and who doesn’t live in poverty.
 My call-to-action for all of you is to show us you care about Black youth by giving us the same attention you would give to white youth affected by gun violence.

-Originally published on Reforming America, this article was written by Stephanie Younger, a 16-year-old student activist, organizer and writer who advocates for Womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention.
-She is the founder and editor-in-chief of Black Feminist Collective.
+Stephanie Younger is a 16-year-old student, organizer and writer who advocates for womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention.
+This article was republished on Reforming America.